Boeing C-40 Clipper: C-40B

 The United States Air Force selected the C-40B, a military version of the 737-700 Boeing Business Jet, to replace the aging fleet of C-137 aircraft used to transport U.S. combatant commanders.
 The Air Force awarded the medium lift contract in August 2000.
 The 89th Airlift Wing acquired its first C-40B aircraft in December 2002.
 Both units are based at Andrews Air Force Base, Maryland.
 The 15th Airlift Wing, Hickam AFB, Hawaii, acquired its C-40B for U.S. Pacific Command in February 2003.
 The 86th Airlift Wing, Ramstein AB, Germany, acquired its C-40B for U.S. Air Forces in Europe in December 2004.

 The cabin area is equipped with a crew rest area, distinguished visitor compartment with sleep accommodations, two galleys and business class seating with worktables.

 The C-40B is designed to be an "office in the sky" for senior military and government leaders.
 The aircraft features two-way broadband data communications, including secure voice and data communication; elements include internet and network access, telephones, satellites, facsimile and copy machines.
 The C-40B also has a computer-based passenger data system.

 C-40C

-The C-40C is a VIP transport aircraft often used to carry members of the Cabinet and Congress.
+The C-40C is a VIP transport aircraft often used to carry members of the Cabinet and Congress, and is intending to replace the Boeing C-22.
 The aircraft is equipped similarly to the C-40B, but without the advanced communications capabilities.
 Unique to the C-40C is the capability to change its configuration to accommodate from 42 to 111 passengers.
 The C-40C replaced three C-22s (a militarized Boeing 727) operated by the Air National Guard and National Guard Bureau to airlift personnel.
 The C-40C was the first military aircraft to be acquired in this as an off-the-shelf aircraft for the Department of Defense.
 The 201st Airlift Squadron, District of Columbia Air National Guard acquired two C-40C aircraft in October 2002.
 The Air Force Reserve 932d Airlift Wing, Scott AFB, Illinois acquired three C-40C aircraft in 2007.